margaretwanjiru/AkanNames.github.io/README.md

  #### Set up instructions
  * You need to have a good network connection.
  * You need to have a github account so that you can deploy the project and get a live link.
- * You can click the link below to deploy the live site on github
+ * You can click the link below for the live site on github
    * https://margaretwanjiru.github.io/AkanNames.github.io/

 ##### Technologies used